Spezia-Bangkit-Capstone-Project/ML-Spezia/README.md

 ## Description

-This repository is for Spezia Machine Learning team
+This repository is for Spezia Machine Learning team.
+This application is for spice's image recognition by using Convolutional Neural Network, also known as CNN or ConvNet, is a class of neural networks for machine learning model.
+This model using 3 layers of CNN and have final accuracy around 0.9905 and validation accuracy 0.7662.

 #### Technologies